sopra-fs22-group-14/client/README.md

    1. New endpoint for the round ending in the Community Mode, so that the played cards and the times chosen can be associated to the users
    2. Include a chat feature to enable communication during the game
-   3. Develop a mobile version of the game, so that it can be played on mobiledevices too
+   3. Develop a mobile version of the game, so that it can be played on mobile devices too

 ## Authors and Acknowledgements